FelixYuHengYang/CEE4530/Final Project/Group_5_Final_Project.md

 <p align="center">Figure 2: Lab apparatus set-up</p>

 ####Pump
-Pump speed had to be determined before calculating stock solution concentrations because that would determine how much solution we would need.
+Pump speed had to be determined before calculating stock solution concentrations because that would determine how much solution would be need.
 Pump speed also determines upflow and backwash velocity, so it was essential to calculate this first.
 Because Group 5 wanted to simulate plant conditions, standard upflow velocity (1.8 mm/s) for the sand column was utilized.
 This came out to 3.34 $mL/s$ for the variable that represented plant flow rate, $Q_{Filter}$, which corresponds to 50 RPM on the pump.

 During backwash, a different pump rate than regular filtration had to be utilized.
 80 RPM fluidized the bed for the homogenous sand mixture, while 50 RPM fluidized the bed for the heterogenous mixture.
-This lower speed for the latter was because the experiment required that the two layers of sand not mix, and a lower speed would decrease the chance that there would be mixing.
+This lower speed for the latter was used because the experiment required that the two layers of sand not mix, and a lower speed would decrease the chance that there would be mixing.
 Below is a picture of the pump setup, which combines the flow of water and liquid from our reactor before entering the flocculator.
-Calculations for determining pump seed can be found in the python appendix after the report.
+Calculations for determining pump speed can be found in the python appendix after the report.

 <p align="center">
   <img src="https://raw.githubusercontent.com/FelixYuHengYang/CEE4530/master/Final%20Project/Images/pump.jpg" alt="PH vs Dimensionless Hydraulic Residence Time"/>
 </p>
-<p align="center">Figure 3: Microflex pump </p>
+<p align="center">Figure 3: Microflex pump in the off state</p>

 ####Stock solution
 The stock tank contained a 4L solution of polyaluminum chloride, humic acid, clay, and water for dilution.
-All stock solutions had the same amount of clay and humic acid, as to keep influent turbidity consistent at 5 NTU, while varying the coagulant dose from 1 mg/L to 8 mg/L of PACl.
+All stock solutions had the same amount of clay and humic acid, as to keep influent turbidity consistent at 5 NTU, but varied in the coagulant dose from 1 mg/L to 8 mg/L of PACl.
 Below is a sample calculation for a 8 mg/L coagulant stock solution.
 See appendix for the rest of the calculations.

 The conversion from clay to turbid water was used to determine the mass of clay needed.
 This conversion factor is 1.47 mg/L of clay for every NTU of turbidity.